Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add more fertilizer options to the EnderIO Farming Station.
 - Change the Roots Entity Summoning recipe for Ghasts to only require a single Ghast Tear.
 - Vastly increase the Extreme Reactors power capacity to 10 billion, allowing proper use of its power output increase.
+- Add a new Immersive Engineering Excavator vein on Venus for Venus Volcanic Rock.

 ## QoL Improvements: